tom472/mediabox/README.md

 * [Python 2.7](https://www.python.org/)
 * [Docker-Compose](https://docs.docker.com/compose/)

-## **PLEASE NOTE**
+### **PLEASE NOTE**

-For simplicity's sake (eg. automatic dependency management), the method used to install these packages is Ubuntu 16.04's default package manager, [APT](https://wiki.debian.org/Apt).
+For simplicity's sake (eg. automatic dependency management), the method used to install these packages is Ubuntu's default package manager, [APT](https://wiki.debian.org/Apt).
 There are several other methods that work just as well, if not better (especially if you don't have superuser access on your system), so use whichever method you prefer.
 Continue when you've successfully installed all packages listed.

 ### Installation